 In this article, the stopwatch is made using electronic components rather than a physical device.

-The article explains how to build the circuit using a counter chip, display driver chip, and a few other electronic components.
+In this article I have explained how to build the circuit using a counter chip, display driver chip, and a few other electronic components.
 The circuit counts time in increments of one second and displays it on a digital display.

 The article includes a circuit diagram and a detailed explanation of how the circuit works.
 It also provides suggestions for adjusting the time increments and using the circuit in different applications.